openhwgroup/cva6/README.md

 # core-v-verif
 Functional verification project for the CORE-V family of RISC-V cores.
 This project is under active development.
+***This branch is being used to facilitate a significant integration - please do not use it unless specifically directed to.***

 ## NEWS FLASH
 The OpenHW Group CV32E40P is now live!<br>This repository no longer contains a local copy of the RTL.
 The RTL is cloned from the appropriate [core-v-cores](https://github.com/openhwgroup/core-v-cores) repository as needed.
 The specific branch and hash of the RTL is controlled by a set of variables in `cv32/sim/Common.mk`.